Miles Jupp: Radio

 Jupp was the narrator of the radio show The Penny Dreadfuls Present...The Brothers Faversham by the Penny Dreadfuls, which was broadcast at the beginning of 2008 on BBC Radio 7.

 In 2009, Jupp became the host of BBC Radio 7 satirical comedy series Newsjack and the host of BBC Radio Scotland comedy quiz show Swots.
-In February 2011, he appeared as a panelist on BBC Radio 4's panel show It's Your Round.
+In February 2011, he appeared as a panellist on BBC Radio 4's panel show It's Your Round.
 Starting in February 2012, Jupp hosted three series of a BBC Radio 4 panel show It's Not What You Know (based on his suggestion for a round on It's Your Round.), before handing the job over to Joe Lycett.

 In 2011, he starred in the self-penned BBC Radio 4 comedy, In and Out of the Kitchen, "the diary, written for publication, of a somewhat minor celebrity chef, Damien Trench".
 A second series followed in 2013, and continued with a third series in 2014.
 The show had a short-lived television version in 2015.
 A six-part fourth series aired on BBC Radio 4 in August and September 2015.

+He played the title character in BBC Radio 4 comedy Boswell's Lives (written by Jon Canter) which ran for four series, 2015–2018.

 Jupp appeared as a contestant on BBC Radio 4's The News Quiz in April 2012 (Series 77; Episode 1).
 In June 2015 he became the new presenter of the show, replacing Sandi Toksvig.
 He chaired the show for 12 series, with his last appearance on 31 May 2019 (Series 99; Episode 8).

 Jupp appears as retired Prime Minister Henry Tobin in Party's Over from 2019 to 2022 (12 episodes).
 In 2022, his four-episode sketch show, Whatever Next?
 With Miles Jupp was broadcast on Radio 4.